-Over the eight-month programme, delegates meet for two consecutive days a month.
+Over the eight-month programme, delegates meet for approximately two days a month.
 A series of written assignments allow delegates to integrate the learnings into their own lives.

 Key Focus Areas

-Contextual understanding of the South African context, key trends and issues.
+- Contextual understanding of the South African social, economic and political landscape, key trends and issues.